xtrm0/csd-blog/website/content/2024/t2fpv.md

 imputation from some upstream method (e.g. NAOMI).
 Then, it proceeds in an encoder-decoder manner, where an encoder RNN is used to build a hidden state representation of this input sequence.
-A decoder RNN is next used to sequentially output
-**refinements** of the trajectory, before passing it on to the trajectory forecasting phase.
+A decoder RNN is next used to sequentially output **refinements** of the trajectory, before passing it on to the trajectory forecasting phase.
+To encourage this module to perform such refinements, a simple mean-square error (MSE) loss objective is utilized, between the refined history track (i.e., the output of the decoder) and the ground truth associated history.
+The refined trajectory is used **instead of** the trajectory produced directly from the detection and tracking modules, to train both the CoFE module as well as the trajectory prediction model itself in an E2E fashion, along with the original loss objective of the prediction model.

 The full architecture is visualized in the figure below, with a deeper discussion of each component explained in our paper:

 <figure style="text-align:center;">
 <img src=./cofe.png  width="800" alt="CoFE module architecture" title="CoFE module architecture">
 </figure>

-A simple mean-square error (MSE) loss objective is utilized, between the refined history track and the ground truth associated history.
-This refined trajectory is used **instead of** the trajectory produced directly from the detection and tracking modules, to train both the CoFE module as well as the trajectory prediction model itself in an E2E fashion.

 ## Experiments and Results